 U.S. vows to remain engaged with Egypt, Ethiopia, Sudan on Blue Nile dam

-Mnuchin said he held separate bilateral talks with key ministers from Egypt and Sudan over the past two days after Ethiopia asked for a delay in what was to be the final round of talks.
-He said he looked forward to Ethiopia concluding its internal consultations to allow a signing of the deal "at the earliest possible time."
+In a statement released late Friday, Mnuchin said he held separate bilateral talks with key ministers from Egypt and Sudan over the past two days after Ethiopia asked for a delay in what was to be the final round of talks.
+It was not immediately clear whether further talks would be scheduled.

+Mnuchin said he looked forward to Ethiopia concluding its internal consultations to allow a signing of the deal "at the earliest possible time", and stressed that final testing and filling of the dam "should not take place without an agreement."
+"The United States reaffirms its commitment to remain engaged with the three countries until they sign the final agreement," he said.

+Ethiopia is building the dam near its border with Sudan on the Blue Nile, which flows into the Nile river - the main water source for Egypt's population of 100 million.
+The dam is the centrepiece in Ethiopia's bid to become Africa's biggest power exporter.
+At last month's talks in Washington, the nations agreed on a schedule for staged filling of the dam and mitigation mechanisms during dry periods and drought, but said they still needed to finalize details on safety and how to resolve any disputes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)